-This homemade guava paste comes together with just 4 ingredients and is miles ahead of the store bought stuff in both flavor and texture.
+This Homemade Guava Paste comes together with just 4 ingredients and is miles ahead of the store bought stuff in both flavor and texture.
 It’s the perfect recipe to make if you have an abundance of fresh guavas.

 a bowl with homemade guava paste cubes